8-year-old with 3 months of cough, night sweats, and arthritis (watch video)

 - Ethambutol (EMB): Optic neuritis, red-green blindness (Picmonic) - "remember E = eyes"

 " Did you know that patients need to be tested for tuberculosis prior to being treated with etanercept (Enbrel).
 Etanercept is an anti-cytokine agent used in the treatment of rheumatoid arthritis and has as a side effect the potential for serious infections.
-One of these side effects includes reactivation of dormant tuberculosis."
+One of these side effects includes the reactivation of dormant tuberculosis."

 Most outpatients will be managed by your local health department to directly observe them taking TB meds, for monitoring, etc.